 Houses in France are ‘cheap’ compared to many other countries, particularly the UK and USA.
 But I put cheap in inverted commas for a reason, as there is a reason they come cheap.
 They are very, very expensive to do up in France.
 Unless, you can do it yourself.
 Labour in France definitely comes at a price, probably quite a fair price, but a price none-the-less.

-And by cheap houses, I am definitely referring to old houses, houses that need a bit more loving, may be a restoration project or even a complete conversion.
+And by cheap houses, I am definitely referring to old houses, houses that need a bit more loving.
+Probably a restoration project or even a complete conversion.
 As a general rule, and I am generalising here, the French don’t buy old.
 Give them a new home anytime.
 I suspect again it comes down to cost.

 ‘New Home’ Cost